BluDolphin/BluChat/README.md

 Following this navigate to the settings page and enter your API key for your chosen model (or models)

 Set the "default LLM for chats" to your chosen LLM

+To update or change the providers LLM model, enter the LLM's model name found within the providers developer documentation.

 ### Reseting System/ Changing Password
 To reset the system delete the folder `data` then restart the program, this will trigger the first time setup again, allowing for a new password to be set.